OpenZeppelin/openzeppelin-token-registry/README.md

-# zOS Vouching App
+# zOS Registry

-The official front end for the Zeppelin OS vouching contracts.
+The official front end for Zeppelin OS EVM packages.
 The app is live [here](https://registry.zeppelinos.org)

 To run the project against a local node you can use the [zos-vouching-mock](https://github.com/DeltaCamp/zos-vouching-mock).
 The mock project allows you to easily bootstrap a local Ganache instance with test data so that you can develop the app locally.